agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::

-With `addSideEffect` a `callback` function can be created, which is executed during the `runtime` as a side effect of the State.
+Creates a `callback` function that is executed during the `runtime` as a side effect of State mutations.
-So whenever the `value` of the State changes.
+For instance, it runs when the State value changes from 'jeff' to 'hans'.
 ```ts
 MY_STATE.addSideEffect('mySideEffect', (state, config) => {
     // sideEffect callback
 });
 ```

+### 👾 Multiple `sideEffects`
 Each State can have multiple `sideEffects` with different `weights`.
 ```ts {3}
 MY_STATE.addSideEffect('mySideEffect', (state, config) => {